sydneybelt/recipe-ratings-analysis/README.md

 Univariate Analysis

 The distribution of average ratings across recipes is included in the box plot below to demonstrate the range of ratings that we are trying to predict in this analysis.
 Given a five-star scale, there is limited variation among average ratings which makes a carefully crafted prediction model necessary for quality results.
+The ratings tend to be high, likely due to the response bias of a user who decides to leave a review on the website and the recipes that food.com is likely to promote.
 The average ratings metric indicates a regression problem due to the continuous numerical data, but a categorical approach could be applied to separate the ratings into discrete buckets from ‘excellent’ to ‘poor’.

 <iframe
   src="assets/rating_dist.html"